tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 9 Existing Test Implementations (non-normative)

-Not part of the BDQ Core standard, but implemented as part of the process of writing the standard, are a set of open source Java libraries that provide classes which implement each of the single record Tests that operate directly on data.
+A set of open source Java libraries provide classes which implement each of the bdqffdq:SingleRecord Tests that operate directly on data.
+These librarie are not part of the BDQ Core standard, but have been implemented as part of the process of writing the standard.

 <!--- TODO: Add citations --->